SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 - Devices: Total number of devices connected to the tenant.
 - Subscribed application: This column shows number of applications that the subtenant is subscribed to.
 - Creation time: The date and time of the creation of the subtenant.
-- Parent: shows parent tenant if created with subtenant (management tenant only).
+- Parent: The name of parent tenant (available only for management tenant).
 - External reference: This field is for individual usage, for example, you can add a link to the CRM system here or an internal customer number.

 ![Usage statistics](/guides/users-guide/usage-statistics-list.JPG)

 #### <a name="usage-stats-custom-properties"></a> Custom properties

-Statistics table can also contain custom properties created by users.
-Content of tenant statistics table can be sorted based on those properties.
+Statistics table also displays custom properties and allows you to sort and filter the list of tenants by their values.

-Statistics can be exported by clicking "Export CSV" link.
-Then dialog will appear to customize CSV output (see image below).
+It's possible to export current view of statistics table to CSV file by clicking "Export CSV" link (it will show a dialog where you can customize CSV output, see screenshot below).

 <img src="/guides/users-guide/usage-statistics-export.JPG" style="width:400px;"></img>

-> Note that you can define custom properties in ["Properties Library"](#properties) and then assign some value to it in [Subtenant "Custom Properties"](#tenants-custom-properties).
+> Note that you can define custom properties in ["Properties Library"](#properties) and then set their values in tenant's ["Custom Properties"](#tenants-custom-properties) tab.

 ## <a name="tfa"></a>Using two-factor authentication